-Commissioner Velasquez stated that these are natural trees and where people want to put them should not be the problem of the Commission.
+Commissioner Velasquez stated that these are natural trees and where people want to put them should not be the problem of the Commission as long as they are not blocking traffic visibility.

 Vice Mayor Paul spoke regarding the change in the zoning code language.